Sitting for more than 10 hours a day ‘linked to higher dementia risk’

 “We found that once you take into account the total time spent sedentary, the length of individual sedentary periods didn’t really matter.”

-The authors said more research is needed to see if physical activity can reduce the risk of dementia.
+Prof Raichlen said more research is needed to fully answer the question of whether physical activity can attenuate the risk of physical activity after being sedentary for 10 or more hours.

+He added: “As more cases of dementia occur, we will be able to better address that question.”

 Meanwhile, another study, published in the journal Jama Network Open, has found untreated high blood pressure to be associated with greater dementia risk.